IDMNYU/CreativeCoding_A_SP23_Bennett/Syllabus.md

 • Superior - A - Your work shows delicate care and consideration to presentation and professionalism.
 You code is neat, clean, commented and structured.
 Your friends consider you “Type A.” Your style is evident.

-• Satisifactory - C - Your work shows the birth of your ideas, but further time and iteration can really push your work to excel.
+• Satisfactory  - C - Your work shows the birth of your ideas, but further time and iteration can really push your work to excel.
 Your code is there, but messy.
 It can be simplified and made cleaner.
 What you put into it, is what you get out of it.
 Practice makes perfect!

 • Unexceptable - D/F - Your work is rushed and looks like it was done on your train-ride in or the night before.
 Make your work something you are proud of.
 You are here to build your portfolio after all, aren’t you?